firstandthird/process-data/README.md

 __debug__ (default is false)

-Set to true to print out debug info
+Set to true to activate debug mode.
+You must specify a logging function in debug mode.

-__log__
+__log__ (required when debug is true)

-If you want to pass your own logging method (eg when you're using processData on a remote server) you can.
-Otherwise by default processData will log debug info to console.log
+When debug mode is true, you must pass your own logging method.